For experienced researchers in any discipline, to complete a piece of research

-- experienced researchers, particularly those prevented by routine duties from undertaking or completing a research programme
+- be experienced researchers, particularly those prevented by routine duties from undertaking or completing a research programme

-- resident in the United Kingdom at the time of application
+- be resident in the UK at the time of application

-- a permanent member of the UK scholarly community and able to demonstrate an established track record in their chosen area of research; persons currently resident and working overseas may not apply if they would still hold the overseas appointment during the tenure of an award
+- be a permanent member of the UK scholarly community and able to demonstrate an established track record in their chosen area of research

 Candidates who have held a Research Fellowship may apply for a second award, but at least seven years should have elapsed since the previous application.

-Candidates who have held an International Academic Fellowship are eligible to apply if at least three years have elapsed between their application for the International Academic Fellowship and the Research Fellowship.
+Candidates who have held an International Fellowship are eligible to apply if at least three years have elapsed between their application for the International Fellowship and the Research Fellowship.

-The awards do not provide a post or position for the applicant and are not available simply as replacement for past support from other sources.
+The grants do not provide a post or position for the applicant and are not available simply as replacement for past support from other sources.

 Research Fellowships do not provide support for: